All About Non-Hodgkin Lymphoma

 How is NHL treated?

-Treatment is determined by the type of NHL, but in general, chemotherapy is the most commonly used treatment.
+Chemotherapy is the most commonly used treatment.
 Other therapies include immunotherapy and radioimmunotherapy.
 Radiation therapy is only able to treat limited areas, and is typically used after chemotherapy, though certain early stage and low grade lymphomas can be treated with radiation alone.
 Surgery is generally only used to establish a diagnosis; an exception to this is testicular lymphoma, since most suspicious testicular masses require removal of the testicle.

 If the lymphoma is affecting the tissues around your brain and spinal cord you may be treated with intrathecal chemotherapy.
 Intrathecal chemotherapy is chemotherapy that is given directly into the spinal fluid through a procedure called a lumbar puncture.
 The two chemotherapies commonly given intrathecally are methotrexate and cytarabine.

-Immunotherapy (sometimes called biologic therapy) is aimed at using the body's own immune system to attack the cancer cells and includes several different types of agents.
+Immunotherapy (sometimes called targeted therapy) is aimed at using the body's own immune system to attack the cancer cells and includes several different types of agents.
 Interferon-alpha is one type of immunotherapy that works by targeting certain receptors on the cancer cells, interfering with cell replication and causing the immune system to attack the cells.
 Interferon alpha is used in follicular and cutaneous T-cell lymphomas.

 Monoclonal antibodies are man-made antibodies.
 They are designed to target a specific marker found on the tumor cell – this marker varies depending on the particular medication and the cancer it is treating.
 Once the medication is administered, the monoclonal antibody finds and attaches itself to the cancer cell, activating the body's immune system to attack it.
 This therapy is used alone or in combination with chemotherapy.
 Rituxan is the most commonly used monoclonal antibody for NHL and targets the CD20 antigen.
 This means the lymphoma must express the CD20 antigen for this therapy to work.
 Since monoclonal antibodies target only specific cells, they may cause less toxicity to normal healthy cells than chemotherapy.
 Rituxan is frequently combined with CHOP chemotherapy, and in such cases, is known as "R-CHOP."

 Idelalisib is a type of targeted therapy that works by targeting a protein called phosphoinositide 3-kinase (PI3K) delta, which is important in the activation and proliferation of B cells.
 PI3K is seen in higher than normal levels in many B-cell cancers.
 Ibrutinib is a type of targeted therapy that works by interfering with the function of Bruton's tyrosine kinase (BTK), which is found in excess on cancerous B cells.
 Bortezomib works by inhibiting the 26S proteasome, stopping cancer cells from growing and dividing and is used in the treatment of mantle cell lymphoma.
 Venetoclax (link) targets the BCL-2 inhibitor.

 Bone Marrow and Stem Cell Transplants